esainane/dbnz/asm/README.md

 Single-line comments beginning with `;` or `//` are permitted.
 Multi-line comments between `/*` and `*/` are permitted.

-Completely blank lines are only permitted at the beginning of a program, at the end of a program, and after macros.
+Completely blank lines are only permitted at the beginning of a program, at the end of a program, and after macros or imports.
 A macro definition is terminated by such a blank line.

 By convention, visual space within a statement list should be provided by a single ; that is also aligned with other ; to the right of the statement list.